Prepare before the class:

 After a couple of mutation events, ask students to place their animal towards the centre of the circle, so that everyone can see all animals.
 Comment that even after only a couple of mutations, the animals living on different islands are already starting to look different from each other.

 If appropriate for the age, stress that in reality not every DNA mutation results in a physical change to an animal's body.
-We are speeding up evolution with every mutation causing a physical change.
+We are speeding up evolution in this activity, making every mutation cause a physical change.

 Optional addition to a round of mutations: